Norodom Duong Chakr: Deportation and death in French Algeria

 Seven years after him, his brother Prince Yukanthor, who had become the new favourite for succession to the Khmer throne, would suffer an equivalent humiliation and dismissal from the French Republic.

 Posterity

 A royal descendance

-Prince Duong Chakr had three concubines, Miss Romdeng (who was the son of the poet Santhor Mok), Miss An and Miss Ouk, as well as two sons and two daughters, Princess Norodom Mon Thun, meaning Prince Norodom Riththa Rainsy.
+Prince Duong Chakr had three concubines: Miss Anak Romdeng (daughter of court poet Santhor Mok), Miss Anak An and Miss Anak Ouk.
+He also had two sons and two daughters: Princess Norodom Mon Thun (also known as Prince Norodom Riththa Rainsy) and Princess Norodom Preah Peay Phat, and Princess Norodom Vilay Leak.
 Princess Norodom Preah Peay Phat and Princess Norodom Vilay Leak.
-One of his grandsons, Norodom Balay (born 1931), was a former Cambodian Air Force pilot in the 1970s.
+One of his grandsons, Norodom Balay (born 1931), was a Cambodian Air Force pilot in the 1970s.

-His third concubine, Miss Ouk, would remarry after his death and was the mother of Mrs. Pompeang and was the grandmother of Miss Paul Monique Izzi, the current Queen mother of Cambodia, known as Norodom Monineath Sihanouk.
+His third concubine, Miss Ouk, would remarry after his death and was the mother of Mrs. Pomme Peang and was the grandmother of Miss Paule-Monique Izzi, the current Queen Mother of Cambodia, known as Norodom Monineath Sihanouk.